 Find out when your vehicle is due for a mandatory roadworthiness test

-Enter your registration number and check the deadline is for when your vehicle must have passed the test (only available in Norwegian).
+Enter your registration number and check the deadline for when your vehicle must have passed the test (only available in Norwegian).

 When can you take the test?